PrefectHQ/prefect/docs/concepts/settings.md

 From Python, settings can be accessed with `prefect.settings.from_context()` which will load settings from the current profile context and return a `Settings` object.

-There is also a `from_env()` function will load settings with overrides from environment variables, ignoring the profile context.
+There is also a `from_env()` function which will load settings with overrides from environment variables, ignoring the profile context.
 We do not recommend this for general use.

 ## Overriding defaults with environment variables